DABHI21/Small-Projects/README.md

 In this game a number randomly selected by the computer and user guess what number Computer is select.

 Stone, papers, sisser Game :
 In this game you play with computer.
 You and computer got 10 chances to win after 10 games. if you win most game then you won otherwise computer win the game.

 Flappy Bird 🐦:
 This is simple Game.  pygame library functions are used for creating this game.

+Library management system:
+This is small project for handle the library and manage the books of the library.